mukul-rathi/old-personal-website/_posts/2018-08-30-Backpropagation.md

 It is helpful to restate the tips given in the [Learning by Gradient Descent]() post:
 * *Partial Derivative Intuition*: Think of $$\frac{\partial{y}}{\partial{x}} $$ loosely as quantifying how much $$y$$ would change if you gave the value of $$x$$ a little "nudge" at that point.
 * *Breaking down computations* - we can use the **chain rule** to aid us in our computation - rather than trying to compute the derivative in one fell swoop, we break up the computation into smaller intermediate steps.
-* *Computing the chain rule* - when thinking about which intermediate values to include in our chain rule expression, think about the immediate outputs of equations involving $$x$$ - which other values get directly affected when I slightly nudge $$x$$?
+* *Computing the chain rule* - when thinking about which intermediate values to include in our chain rule expression, think about the immediate outputs of equations involving $$x$$ - which other values get directly affected when we slightly nudge $$x$$?
 * *One element at a time* - rather than worrying about the entire matrix $$A$$, we'll instead look at an element $$A_{ij}$$.
 One equation we will refer to time and time again is:

      $$C_{ij} = \sum_k A_{ik}B_{kj} \iff  C=A.B$$